neoground/markcoon/README.md

 A flat file markdown blog system based on the Charm framework.

+Blog posts are stored at `data/blog/posts`.

+Their thumbnails are stored at `data/blog/thumbnails` and all other assets at `data/blog/assets/$slug`, where `$slug` should be the slug of your blog post.
+But you can also store them directly in the `assets` dir.

 ## Getting Started with this Charm-based Project

 Welcome to the markcoon1 built upon the powerful Charm framework!